danigalindo10/awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome books: plain JavaScript with classes
+# Awesome books: a complete website with navigation

 > In this project we creaed a booklist web page where you can add or remove a book from the page.
-Also, the data is saved on the local storage.
+Also, the data is saved on the local storage.Each section appears when the user clicks on the navigation link.The sections appears one at a time.

 ## Built With

 - VSCode
 - HTML
 - CSS
-- JavaScript
+- JavaScript classes, objects and arrays

 ## Getting Started